 This story is about a God—a perfect God, who has always been and always will be—who created a world in which every mud puddle and odd animal, every songbird and sea reflected his glory.
-As the last and best thing, he created Man and Woman and lived with them in a garden—the beauty of which is so far beyond imagining that I don’t dare try to describe it (though I do like to wonder about it sometimes as I fall asleep).
+As the last and best thing, he created Man and Woman and lived with them in a garden.

 Everything was perfect.
-It was, as he said back then, “very good.”
+It was, as he said back then, “very good” (Genesis 1:31).

 But into that garden snuck a serpent, who lied to the woman.
-It was bad enough that a lie should come into that lovely place, but still worse was the fact that it fell upon trusting ears: both the man and the woman believed the serpent over God and, in the midst of all of that perfection, they doubted his goodness.
-They ate of the only tree whose fruit he had forbidden and their disobedience brought sin and sickness and sorrow and isolation into the world.
+It was bad enough that a lie should come into that lovely place, but still worse was the fact that it fell upon trusting ears: both the man and the woman believed the serpent over God.
+They doubted God’s goodness.
+They ate of the only tree whose fruit he had forbidden, and their disobedience brought sin and sickness and sorrow and lonliness into the world.
 Their disobedience brought death.

 Death would come for the man and the woman, and it would come slowly, heralded by the creaking joints and gradual decay of old age.
 But the death they truly deserved—the one that justice required—would never come, because God had a plan to fix what they had broken.
 To protect them, God sent them away from the garden, but he sent them with a promise: their exile would not last forever.
 It would take time to mend his world and the mending would cost him more than anyone, but he promised he would come for them.

 Chapter 2: The Middle